New Democratic Party

-The federal and provincial (or territorial) level NDPs are more integrated than other political parties in Canada, and have shared membership (except for the New Democratic Party of Quebec).
-The NDP has never won the largest share of seats at the federal level and thus has never formed government.
-From 2011 to 2015, it formed the Official Opposition, but apart from that, it has been the third or fourth-largest party in the House of Commons.
-However, the party has held considerable influence during periods of Liberal minority governments.
+The federal and provincial (or territorial) level NDPs are more integrated than other political parties in Canada, and have shared membership.
+The NDP has never won the largest share of seats at the federal level and thus has never formed a government.
+From 2011 to 2015, it formed the Official Opposition; apart from this, it has been the third or fourth-largest party in the House of Commons.
+However, the party has held the balance of power, and with it considerable influence, during periods of Liberal minority governments.
 Sub-national branches of the NDP have formed the government in six provinces (Ontario, Manitoba, Saskatchewan, Alberta, British Columbia, and Nova Scotia) and the territory of Yukon.

-The NDP supports a mixed economy, broader welfare, LGBT rights, international peace, environmental stewardship, and expanding Canada's universal healthcare system to include dental care, mental health care, eye and hearing care, infertility procedures, and prescription drugs.
+The NDP supports a mixed economy, broader welfare, LGBTQ rights, international peace, environmental stewardship, and expanding Canada's universal healthcare system to include dental care, mental health care, eye and hearing care, infertility procedures, and prescription drugs.

-Since 2017, the NDP has been led by Jagmeet Singh, who is the first visible minority to lead a major federal party in Canada on a permanent basis.
-Following the 2021 Canadian federal election, it is the fourth-largest party in the House of Commons, with 25 seats.